andreatoson3-netizen/Amatriciana/docs/SystemTestResults.md

 * A Park must decrease the City's Pollution according to its defined effect.
   - Result: OK
-  - Comment: The Park decreased Pollution by 3.
-With the Factory and Power Plant already present, the expected total increase was 26, while the Park resulted in the expected Pollution effect and the final value was 23.
+  - Comment: After two Ticks, the Factory and Power Plant had produced a cumulative Pollution increase of 26.
+The Park then reduced Pollution by 3, resulting in 23.
   - Date: 28.08.2026

 * A Park must decrease the City's Money according to its defined effect.